 If a single malware detection/anti-virus program reports an executable as safe, this does not necessarily mean it is free of malware!
 Similarly, if a single program flags an executable as being malicious, this does not necessarily mean it is, though a positive result should never be overlooked.
 The lesson here is that the result of a single anti-virus program should never be relied upon without question, regardless of whether it flags a piece of software as containing malware or not.
 Sending a suspicious executable to one of the services above, all of which use multiple scanners, may provide a more accurate indication of whether a file is actually malicious.

 If you want to automatically activate the window under your mouse cursor without enabling AutoWin, you can set this preference in your operating system.
 The following is for Windows 7, but it may be the same for XP and Vista as well:

-To report a bug or send feedback, open the configuration and click the “Feedback” link near the bottom right.
-This will open the 12Bytes website where you can submit a support request (you do not need an account and there is no annoying CAPTCHA).
+To report a bug or send feedback, open the Configuration Interface and click the “Feedback” link near the bottom right.
+This will open the 12Bytes website where you can submit a support request.

 If you are reporting a problem, please be as thorough as possible and include a detailed description of the exact steps necessary to reproduce the problem.
-Also attach your config.ini file if you suspect it may help troubleshoot the issue.
+Also attach any configuration files or screen captures if you suspect it may help troubleshoot the issue.